 CHAIR'S MESSAGE

-It is with pleasure I present the 2022 Power Corporation Superannuation Plan Annual Report.
+As we reflect on the past year, I am pleased to present the 2024 Annual Report for the Power Corporation Superannuation Plan (PCSP).
 The report is intended to provide Plan members with relevant information about their pension plan.